National Festival and Tournament

 Les Suites Hotel

 The Les Suites Hotel Ottawa is located at 130 Besserer Street, Ottawa.
 Located just steps from the historic ByWard Market and Parliament Hill.
-Each room is equipped with a full kitchen and sizable living room.
-As the official hotel partner of the National Festival, CIG offers a special rate with Les Suites hotel.
+Each room is equipped with a full kitchen and sizeable living room.
+As the official hotel partner of the National Festival, Les Suites hotel offers a special rate for CIG participants.

 How to Book